Minsu-Ko/Minsu-Ko.github.io/index.md

 **My interest lies on**
 - Fundamental particle physics related to the creation and evolution of the universe.
-- Explain the huge scale cosmology based on the observational particle physics, founded by [Koshiba].
+- Cosmology based on the observational particle physics, founded by [Koshiba].
-- Cutting-edge sensitivity detectors for beyond standard model physics.
+- Cutting-edge sensitivity detectors for the beyond standard model physics.

 **This is my small blog.**
 - [About me (CV)] : You can get details about me and see (or download) my CV.